Work in Canada As a Student

 An amazing perk of studying in Canada is that it offers great support to students to work while gaining an education.
 A student can work on campus as well as off-campus.
 In addition to this, international students do not require a work visa separately for the same.

-Work off-Campus: As a study permit holder with SIN, a student is allowed to work for 20 hours a week during the term and full-time during the holidays.
+As a study permit holder with SIN, a student is allowed to work 24 hours per week during the term (updated from 20 hours — effective November 15, 2024) and full-time during the holidays.
 The requirements for the same are:

 - Full-time student at a Designated Learning Institution (DLI) enrolled in either a secondary-level vocational training program (Quebec only) or a post-secondary program.

-- The study program duration is of 6 months, which leads to a degree, diploma, or certificate.
+- The study program duration is of at least 6 months, which leads to a degree, diploma, or certificate.

 - The study permit allows working off-campus.